CODE-at-TACC/summer-2015/python_intro/Readme.md

 ***Notice!*** The print statements are part of the function *greet*, and they are indented using **4 spaces**.
 Python relies on indenting to determine which lines are part of the function.

+***Notice!*** Like variables, function names can not have spaces.

+Go ahead and type `python 3_function.py` into the terminal.

+What happened?

-Now when the function *greet* is called with the input "world", the variable *name* is given the information "world".
+First the function *greet* is defined.
+Next, the function *greet* is called with "world" as an input.
+Because of this, the variable *name* is given the information "world".
+Finally, the function *greet* is called with "friend" as an input.

-Less coding, less editing, more reliable.

 #### Challenge

-Add "I look forward to seeing you tomorrow!" to the greeting.
+Add `print "I look forward to seeing you tomorrow!”` to the function *greet*.

-Also greet the people to your left and right.
+Update the script to greet the people sitting to your left and right by name.

 #### What you learned